 One-on-One Computer Training

 The North Providence Library now offers One-on-One computer training/help sessions.
 Adults, 18 years and older, can stop by the Reference Desk or call 353-5600 ext.
-809 to schedule a one hour appointment with a staff member for computer help of your choice, for example, learning how to set up an e-mail account.
-Training sessions are one hour long.
+809 to schedule an appointment with a staff member for computer help of your choice, for example, learning how to set up an e-mail account.
 Only the procedure for ordering items such as plane tickets or merchandise will be shown.
 We will not do actual transactions involving credit cards, personal financial information, or banking instruction.
-The library cannot offer technical support or assist with any problem patrons may be having with their own personal computers/laptops.
+The library cannot offer technical support or assist with any problems patrons may be having with their own personal computers/laptops.